 Needless to say, it's a good way to stay active, soak up some vitamin D, and play a fantastic role in your local furry community.
 Flexible hours mean you can make it work on your own time, making those doggy smiles (and yours) wider.
 This side hustle can be achieved by starting your own dog-walking business, or signing up to an existing service like 'Rover' as a pet sitter or dog walker.

-9. Babysitting: Not Just for Teens
+9. Babysitting: Not just for teens

 If you've been thinking that babysitting is just for high schoolers, think again.
 Offering babysitting services as a reliable adult can also net you some nice side income.